ipspace/blog/content/posts/2025/03/stupid-bridges-strike-again.md

 1     default                          active    Et1, Et2
 ```

-**Long story short:** Without additional configuration, Arista EOS VMs and containers act like stupid bridges: all interfaces are enabled and in VLAN 1.
-Unfortunately, it's not just Arista.
-Cisco IOSv L2 and Cisco IOL L2 images are no better.
+**Long story short:** Containerlab deploys [minimal initial configuration](https://github.com/srl-labs/containerlab/blob/main/nodes/ceos/ceos.cfg) on Arista EOS containers, and [netlab does the same for Arista EOS virtual machines](https://github.com/ipspace/netlab/blob/dev/netsim/install/libvirt/eos.txt).
+Neither of these configurations specifies the default behavior of new interfaces, so once they appear, they are enabled and in VLAN 1.
+Cisco IOSv L2 and Cisco IOL L2 images exhibit similar behavior, probably for similar reasons.

 ### Reverse-Engineering the Mishap